 The school follows the non-statutory guidance( June 2018) on gender separation in mixed schools.

-Please click on the link below for details of our 4 year Equality Policy & Plan.
+Please click on the link to view our 4 year Equality Policy & Plan.

 149 Public sector equality duty